Washington Estate Taxes – Planning for State-Level Peculiarities

 Washington vs. Federal Estate Tax: A Peculiar Match-Up

-And then there are Washington’s eight—yes, eight—estate tax brackets, ranging from 10% to 20%.
+The law change didn’t only increase the exemption amount – the estate tax rates have also increased.
+These changes will go into effect on July 1, 2025.
+Washington has eight—yes, eight—estate tax brackets, ranging from 10% to 35%.
 Let’s take a quick look at how the rates break down:

 Washington Estate Tax Rates